OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 * The base layer is the core of geth--the parts of geth that emulate the execution of EVM contracts and maintain the data structures that make up the Ethereum state.
 Nitro compiles in this code as a library, with a few minor modifications to add necessary hooks.
 * The middle layer, which we call ArbOS, is custom software that provides additional functions associated with Layer 2 functionality, such as decompressing and parsing the Sequencer's data batches, accounting for Layer 1 gas costs and collecting fees to reimburse for them, and supporting cross-chain bridge functionalities such as deposits of Ether and tokens from L1 and withdrawals of the same back to L1.
 We'll dig in to the details of ArbOS below.
 * The top layer consists of node software, mostly drawn from geth.
-This handles connections and incoming RPC requests from clients and provides the other top-level functionality required to operate an Ethereu-compatible blockchain node.
+This handles connections and incoming RPC requests from clients and provides the other top-level functionality required to operate an Ethereum-compatible blockchain node.

 Because the top and bottom layers rely heavily on code from geth, this structure has been dubbed a "geth sandwich."
 Strictly speaking, geth plays the role of the bread in the sandwich, and ArbOS is the filling, but this sandwich is named for the bread.